 I am passionate about Hong Kong and the positive spirit of the city and love to share this with other people.
 A gateway in both directions: to China for the western and vice versa.
 With 7, 3 Million inhabitants, Hong Kong is big - but due to the limited space and the very efficient and easy to access public transport you can get to know the highlights of the city in a short time.

 Traveling is very individual - everybody has own expectations and interests - and normally a limited time to make most out of your stay.
-Whether you arrive on a cruise vessel or as a business traveler, a single guest, a couple or a small group: I am happy to customize the program for you.
+Whether you arrive on a cruise vessel or as a business traveler, a single guest, a couple or a small group: I am happy to customize your program.
 Maybe you have only a few hours for a shore visit or a stopover at the airport?
-Or you are here for business and after a long day of meetings or visiting a trade fair, you would like to use a few hours left in the evening for a bit of sightseeing.
+Or you are here for business and after a long day of meetings you would like to use a few hours left in the evening for a bit of sightseeing.

 Perhaps you have been here several times and would like to know more about the city, like good restaurants, architecture, art & galleries - or a hike in one of the magnificent Country Parks…. or just for shopping.
 There are endless opportunities in this city and I am happy to show you the hidden beauty behind the breathtaking views and attractions.

-Please have a look at my tour suggestions.
-They should give you an idea about the possible itinerary and places to visit.
-I always adapt it them bit, depending where you stay, which time of the day you start your tour and on the weather conditions.
+My tour suggestions should give you an idea about the possible itinerary and places to visit.
+I always adapt it them, depending where you stay, which time of the day you start your tour and on the weather conditions.
 For example: on a day with heavy rain or fog, it makes no sense to go up to the peak as you can see nothing.
 We always can make spontaneous changes to the agenda.
 If you are here over a weekend, you should allow more time for the most famous spots like Victoria Peak or the Buddha.
 Or go there very early.

 Let me introduce and invite you to the "Fragrant Harbour" - which is the meaning of the Cantonese word for Hong Kong .